What Are the Benefits of Culligan Bottled Water?

 Like mineral water, spring water comes from an underground source where the water must flow to the surface naturally.

-To be considered spring water, the water must be collected only at the spring.
+To be considered spring water, the water must be collected at the spring.
 Or, it must be collected through a borehole that taps the underground formation feeding the spring.

 If some external force is used to collect the water through a borehole, the water must have all the physical properties before treatment.
 And it must have the same composition and quality as the water that flows naturally to the surface.